syramaths/syramaths.github.io/_posts/2021-8-21-imaginary-powers.md

 In this short post, I will show you how you can find i^i.

-Now, I do not know how to deal with "i to the power of something imaginary" in a very nice way, but I do know how to deal with "e to the power of something imaginary".
+Whilst I don't know how to deal with "i to the power of something imaginary" in a very nice way, but I do know how to deal with "e to the power of something imaginary".
 So, I will write i^i in terms of e:

 i^i = e^(ln(i^i))